The Pacific War Online Encyclopedia

 For larger guns, it was not possible to achieve the necessary chamber

-pressures with monoblock construction, because even the strongest metal
+pressures with ordinary monoblock construction, because even the strongest metal

 alloys lacked the necessary strength.